Simon McTavish (fur trader): Dunardry and the Chiefs of Clan MacTavish

 Unfortunately, Simon's magnanimous gesture by the purchase of Dunardry became something of a burden to Lachlan's son as his own sons showed no interest in the running of the estate.
 They continued to acknowledge how very grateful they were to Simon, but as the property had ceased to be profitable, they were not eager to take ownership of the estate.
 As such, Simon's sons, who both died young, had been styled 'of Dunardry', even though they too had no interest in the estate and never lived there.

+The purchase of Dunardry by Simon McTavish did not constitute a transfer of the chiefship of Clan MacTavish, which passes through documented genealogical descent confirmed at the Court of the Lord Lyon and not through property transaction.
+An examination of more than 600 documents held in the Argyll and Bute Archive at Lochgilphead found no deed of resignation, nomination, or rematriculation transferring the chiefship from the Dunardry line to the Garthbeg line.
+Land transaction documents are Sheriff Court instruments governing property transfer — entirely separate in Scottish law from the Lord Lyon Court's jurisdiction over chiefship succession.

-Simon's friend, Lachlan MacTavish, had been succeeded as Chief by his son Dugald MacTavish (1782-1855), of Kilchrist Castle; Sheriff of Campbelltown.
-Simon's sons were well-known to him and waiving the customary cost, Simon took Dugald's second son (John George MacTavish) into the North West Company, where he became a member of the Beaver Club.
-When the NWC later merged with the Hudson's Bay Company, John continued to work for them and was considered one of their top traders.
-John later changed the spelling of his name to 'McTavish' in order to match that of his benefactor's, Simon's.
-John's elder brother, William MacTavish, 21st Chief of the Clan, also entered the fur-trade, working for the HBC and becoming Governor of Rupert's Land and Assiniboia.
-The Chiefs of Clan MacTavish remained in Canada, and the present 27th Chief was born at Montreal in 1951.
+Simon's friend, Lachlan MacTavish, had been succeeded as Chief by his son Dugald MacTavish (1781–1855), of Kilchrist Castle; Sheriff of Campbeltown.
+During his lifetime, Simon had also taken into the North West Company John George MacTavish, the second son of his friend Lachlan and therefore brother of the 20th Chief Dugald, waiving the customary cost.
+John George became a member of the Beaver Club and when the NWC later merged with the Hudson's Bay Company, continued to work for them as one of their top traders.
+He later changed the spelling of his name to 'McTavish' in honour of his benefactor Simon.
+John George's nephew, William MacTavish, 21st Chief of Clan MacTavish, also entered the fur trade, working for the HBC and becoming Governor of Rupert's Land and Assiniboia.
+The Chiefs of Clan MacTavish remained in Canada, and the present 27th Chief, Steven Edward Dugald MacTavish of Dunardry, was born at Montreal in 1951.